rvrebcev/near-development-101/content/near101_chapter_1.md

 ### 7.1 Create Product Model

 We are going to use a model called a `Product` to represent our products, because we want to be able to store more than just the name of the product.
-A model is a custom data container that defines a new type and consists of an AssamblyScript class.
+A model is a custom data container that defines a new type and consists of an AssemblyScript class.

 In our assembly directory we are going to create a new file called `assembly/model.ts`.